graphql/express-graphql/README.md

 #### Debugging

-During development, it's useful to get more useful information from errors, for example stack traces.
+During development, it's useful to get more information from errors, such as stack traces.
 Providing a function to `formatError` enables this:

 ```js
 formatError: error => ({